Guide to the Best Witcher 3 Builds (Updated for Next-Gen Patch)

 • Mutation: Euphoria – Each point of Toxicity increases damage dealt by swords and Sign Intensity by 0.75%

-• Recommended Gear: Toussaint Knight’s Steel Sword/Aerondight/Nilfgaardian Guardsman’s Gauntlets/Manticore armor+trousers+boots
+• Ideal Gear: Toussaint Knight’s Steel Sword/Aerondight/Nilfgaardian Guardsman’s Gauntlets/Manticore armor+trousers+boots

 But that doesn’t mean Euphoria builds are useless.
 They’re still very strong and the top contender to the Metamorphosis build.